 The Financial Services Cloud is an integrated platform tailored to any financial organization’s relationship model to drive stronger client relationships.
-Powered by Lightning, this platform makes it easy for financial institutions like a financial planning firm, an insurance company, or a bank, and others to deliver exceptional service by making it really consumer-centric.
-An enhanced set of engagement and productivity features allows financial advisors to provide holistic advisory services and spend less time on gathering client information.
+Powered by Lightning, this platform makes it easy for financial institutions like financial planning firms, insurance companies, or banks to deliver exceptional service by making it consumer-centric.

-Our in-depth expertise in various financial domains enables us to configure your software solution so that you could better understand your customer’s financial data and could have a lightning-fast access to them.
+Our in-depth expertise in various financial domains enables us to configure your software solution so that you can better understand your customer’s financial data and could have lightning-fast access to them.
 Learn more about our financial institutions in focus.

 Salesforce App Cloud

-- Force.com (also known as Lightning platform) enables admins and developers to create custom Lightning Components and applications using open-source Aura framework, Apex (Application Express), a propriety Java-like language, and Visualforce framework with XML syntax, generally used to generate HTML.
-Even though it may sound too complicated for a non-tech-savvy mind, Salesforce tried to simplify the use of it to a point-and-click interface for powerful process automation.
+- Force.com (also known as a Lightning platform) enables admins and developers to create custom Lightning Components and applications using the open-source Aura framework, Apex (Application Express), a propriety Java-like language, and Visualforce framework with XML syntax, generally used to generate HTML.
+Even though it may sound too complicated for a non-tech-savvy mind, Salesforce tried to simplify its use to a point-and-click interface for powerful process automation.

-- AppExchange is Salesforce’s online application marketplace for third-party applications from independent software vendors that are hosted on the Force.com platform.
-Its concept is identical to AppStore and Google Play: you can simply download and install apps to improve the functionality of your device.
-Only in this case, you will optimize your software solution.
-So, if you have a software idea that can benefit not only your organization but can significantly facilitate working processes for other Salesforce users, you are welcome to bring your idea to life with our AppExchange app development services.
-Our expertise in creating and successful marketing our own AppExchange apps, Ascendix Search, and AscendixRE CRM enables us to design a deployment and marketing strategy for your software solution.
+- AppExchange is Salesforce’s online application marketplace for third-party applications from independent software vendors hosted on the Force.com platform.
+Its concept is identical to AppStore and Google Play: you can download and install apps to improve the functionality of your device.
+Only in this case you will optimize your software solution.
+So, suppose you have a software idea that can benefit not only your organization but can significantly facilitate working processes for other Salesforce users.
+In that case, you are welcome to bring your vision to life with our AppExchange app development services.
+Our expertise in creating and successfully marketing our AppExchange apps, Ascendix Search, and AscendixRE CRM enables us to design a deployment and marketing strategy for your software solution.

 - Heroku is a cloud platform that lets companies be flexible in building, delivering, monitoring, and scaling apps using their preferred programming languages and tools.
 Heroku offers the fastest way to go from idea to URL, bypassing all the infrastructure headaches.

-- Salesforce Thunder is a big data and rules-processing engine designed to take in the massive volumes of data generated by devices, sensors, websites, apps, customers, and partners that can capture, filter and respond to events in real-time.
+- Salesforce Thunder is a big data and rules-processing engine designed to take in the massive volumes of data generated by devices, sensors, websites, apps, customers, and partners that can capture, filter, and respond to real-time events.

-- Salesforce Sandbox is a copy of your organization that allows developers to test ideas and allows users to get training in a safe and isolated development environment without affecting your Salesforce production organization.
+- Salesforce Sandbox is a copy of your organization that allows developers to test ideas and allows users to get training in a safe, isolated development environment without affecting your Salesforce production organization.

 Salesforce Commerce Cloud

 The Commerce Cloud offers best-in-class features and functionality to provide excellent customer service and experience irrespective of your customer’s presence (online or offline).
-It also frees your business from the demands of managing a technical roadmap and enables customer data integration so that your consumers can have a better experience.
+It also frees your business from the demands of managing a technical roadmap and enables customer data integration to give your consumers a better experience.

 If your focus is on providing your clients with a positive, engaging customer experience, then Commerce Cloud will be the best fit for you.

-The Analytics Cloud is a business intelligence platform for large data file elaboration and data and reports visualization.
+The Analytics Cloud is a business intelligence platform for considerable data file elaboration and data and reports visualization.
 It is optimized for mobile access and can be integrated with other Salesforce clouds.

 The scope of industry categories that Salesforce is ready to support is quite impressive: